 North Kansas City Hospital believes that we can provide the quality care that you need at our facilities.
-That is why we are offering you a $0 domestic deductible under the traditional health plan for 2019.
-If you choose to seek care outside of North Kansas City Hospital, you will see a slight increase in deductibles.
+That is why we have a $0 domestic deductible under the traditional health plan.
+If you choose to seek care outside of North Kansas City Hospital, you will have a deductible.

 Our Benefit Partners

 - Medical – Blue Cross Blue Shield of Kansas City

 - Vision – MetLife

 - Flexible Spending Accounts – Navia Benefits Solutions

 - Life Insurance, Long-Term Disability, and Short-Term Disability – Cigna

 - Critical Illness and Accident Injury Insurance – Cigna

 - Universal Life with living benefit rider – Transamerica

 We offer employees the choice of two Health plans – Traditional and High Deductible